Skip to content

 Family Budget Calculator

-Household surplus with per-person cost and savings rate
+Household surplus with average spend per member and savings rate

 Calculate household surplus from combined income and family spending.
-See cost per person, savings rate, annual surplus.
+See average spend per member, savings rate, annual surplus.

 What this tool does